We're finalizing the application process and our funding for the 2016 program. Sign up for our mailing list to find out when applications will be open

 For three months in Chicago they hone and apply their coding, analytics, and data science skills, collaborate in a fast-paced atmosphere, and learn from mentors coming from industry and academia.

-The 2015 program is bringing 42 aspiring data scientists from across the world to Chicago.
-They are graduate and undergraduate students from quantitative and computational fields - from computer science and machine learning to statistics, math, and physical sciences, to social sciences, public health and public policy.
+The 2015 program brought 42 aspiring data scientists from across the world to Chicago.
+They were graduate and undergraduate students from quantitative and computational fields - from computer science and machine learning to statistics, math, and physical sciences, to social sciences, public health and public policy.

-From end of May to the end of August, they will work in small teams of 3-4 on data science projects in partnership with nonprofits and government agencies.
-These project teams will collaborate with our project partners to tackle high impact problems, analyzing different types of data, and learning from full-time mentors, who serve as project leads and technical advisors.
+From end of May to the end of August, they worked in small teams of 3-4 on data science projects in partnership with nonprofits and government agencies.
+These project teams collaborated with our project partners to tackle high impact problems, analyzing different types of data, and learning from full-time mentors and project managers, who served as project leads and technical advisors.

 Read our blog to follow the fellowship and learn about our projects.